IsakTheHacker/c-p3d-samples/Panda3DTutorial.io/README.md

 the Python tutorial first.
 If you don't like Python, hold your nose.
-If you can't understand the Python code (although, really, most imperative languages should be understandable by anyone with basic competeance in at least one such language), then just ignore the code samples and look here.
+If you can't understand the Python code (although, really, most imperative languages should be understandable by anyone with basic competence in at least one such language), then just ignore the code samples and look here.

 * __A Build system tutorial.__ This tutorial's code was built using